trailblazer/trailblazer.github.io/gems/reform/populator.md

 Reform has two completely separated modes for form setup.
 One when rendering the form and one when populating the form in `validate`.

 [Prepopulating](/gems/reform/prepopulator.html) is helpful when you want to fill out fields (aka. _defaults_) or add nested forms before rendering.
 [Populating](/gems/reform/populators.html) is invoked in `validate` and will add nested forms depending on the incoming hash.

 This page discusses the latter.

-[Populators are discussed in detail in the chapters _Nested Forms_ and _Mastering Forms_ of the Trailblazer book.]
+Populators, matching by IDs, deleting items, and much more, is discussed in detail in the chapters _Nested Forms_ and _Mastering Forms_ of the [Trailblazer book](/books/trailblazer.html).

-## Populators
+## Populators: The Problem

+Populators in Reform are only involved when validating the form.

-In `#validate`, Reform per default will try to match nested hashes to nested forms.
-In other words, Reform thinks that the form object graph is already matching 1-to-1 to the incoming params hash.
+In `#validate`, you pass a nested hash to the form.
+Reform per default will try to match nested hashes to nested forms.
+But often the incoming hash and the existing object graph are not matching 1-to-1.
+That's where populators enter the stage.

-Let's say you're setting up the following form.
+Let's say you have the following model.

-    album.songs.size #=> 1
+    album = Album.new(songs: [])

+The album contains an empty songs collection.

+Your form looks like this.

+    class AlbumForm < Reform::Form
+      collection :songs do
+        property :name
+      end
+    end

+Here's how you'd typically validate an incoming hash.

     form = AlbumForm.new(album)
-    form.songs.size #=> 1

-In `validate` you then pass in an additional `Song` hash.

-    form.validate(songs: [{name: "The Tempest"}, {name: "Nevermore"}])
+    form.validate({songs: [{name: "Midnight Rendezvous"}]})

+Reform will now try to deserialize every nested `songs` item to a nested form.
+So, in pseudo-code, this happens in `validate`.

+    form.songs[0].validate({name: "Midnight Rendezvous"})

-Intuitively, you will expect Reform to create an additional song with the name "Nevermore".
-However, this is not how it works.
-Without configuration, Reform has no idea how to assign the second `:songs` fragment to the form and will raise an exception.
+Intuitively, you will expect Reform to create an additional song with the name "Midnight Rendevouz".
+However, this is not how it works and will crash, since `songs[0]` doesn't exist.
+There is no nested form to represent that fragment, yet, since the original `songs` collection in the model was empty!

+Reform per design makes no assumptions about how to create nested models.
+You have to tell it what to do in this *out-of-sync* case.

+You need to configure a populator to engage Reform in the proper deserialization.

-## The :populate_if_empty Option
+## Populate_if_empty

-To let the form create a new model wrapped by a nested form for you use `:populate_if_empty`.
+To let Reform create a new model wrapped by a nested form for you use `:populate_if_empty`.
+That's the easiest form of population.

     class AlbumForm < Reform::Form
       property :songs, populate_if_empty: Song do